-We learn from this scripture:
+We learn from this Scripture:

+1. That persons may be immersed, and yet not have received the Christian immersion.

+2. That they may be immersed by an administrator who had himself been immersed, and yet not obey Christ in the act.

+&lt;sup>3 My space does not permit me to discuss this statement here, but by no rules governing the Greek language can the original text be wrested to teach otherwise than that Paul laid his hands upon those who are said to have been baptized in this passage.
+This was even the stronghold of our historical ancestors, when charged with re-baptizing , until the time of Calvin.

-- 1. That, persons may be immersed, and yet not have received the Christian immersion. - 2.
-That, they may be immersed by an administrator who had himself been immersed, and yet not obey Christ in the act. - 3.
-That, persons may have been immersed, and satisfied with their baptism, and yet not have received Christian immersion or baptism. - 4.
-That, unless professing the proper qualifications, and professing the proper faith, an immersion by even a proper authority is null and void.
-This example is positive instruction to the churches in all subsequent ages to readminister the act, where there has been an irregularity, which is nothing less than a violation of the law governing the ordinance.
-The church at Corinth conscientiously believed they were correctly administering the Lord's Supper, while they were shamefully perverting it, and making themselves "guilty of the body and blood of the Lord Jesus." - 1 Corinthians 11:27.
-Now that Christian baptism has been and still is regarded as the act, on the part of the subject, of professing the faith of the church baptizing, whether true or false, is proven by the fact that from the third century onward, the "catachumeni" - those under course of instruction for baptism - were required to repeat the creed of the church, and then the question was invariably asked: "Wilt thou be baptized into this faith" i.e., do you desire to profess that you receive to hold and rest your salvation upon it?
-Only upon the candidate answering, 'I will," was the baptism administered.
+- 3. That persons may have been immersed, and satisfied with their baptism, and yet not have received Christian immersion or baptism. - That unless professing the proper qualifications, and professing the proper faith, an immersion by even a proper authority is null and void.

+This example is positive instruction to the churches in all subsequent ages to re-administer the act, where there has been an irregularity, which is nothing less than a violation of the law governing the ordinance.
+The church at Corinth conscientiously believed they were correctly administering the Lord's Supper, while they were shamefully perverting it, and making themselves "guilty of the body and blood of the Lord Jesus." -- I Cor. xi.
+27.

+Now that Christian baptism has been and still is regarded as the act, on the part of the subject, of professing the faith of the church baptizing, whether true or false, is proven by the fact that from the third century onward the "catechumeni"-- those under course of instruction for baptism --were required to repeat the creed of the church, and then the question was invariably asked: "Wilt thou be baptized into this faith?" i.e., do you desire to profess that you receive to hold and rest your salvation upon it?
+Only upon the candidate answering, "I will," was baptism administered.

 Even when those post apostolic churches that perverted the rite of baptism to a "sacrament" and "seal" of salvation, and administered it to unconscious infants to secure their salvation, sponsors and godfathers and mothers were invented to answer for the speechless babe.

-Christian Baptism - continued The Episcopalians retain this custom, and of every infant sprinkled by them this question is asked:
+The Episcopalians retain this custom, and of every infant sprinkled by them this question is asked:

 "Dost thou believe all the articles of the Christian faith as contained in the Apostles' Creed?"
 The sponsor answers (for the infant), "I do."
 "Wilt thou be baptized in this faith?"
 Sponsor (for infant), "That is my desire."

 The subject of baptism does not then profess any private faith he may entertain, but always the faith of the denomination baptizing him.
+Let us here briefly notice the design of baptism held and taught by the leading ones around us, as we find in their published Articles of Faith and Confessions:

+ROMAN CATHOLICS.

-Let us here briefly notice the design of baptism held and taught by the leading ones around us, as we find in their published Articles of Faith and Confessions: ROMAN CATHOLICS "Baptism is a sacrament instituted by Christ to wash away original sin, and all those we may have committed; to communicate to mankind the spiritual regeneration and grace of Jesus Christ, and to unite them to the living head.
+"Baptism is a sacrament instituted by Christ to wash away original sin, and all those we may have committed; to communicate to mankind the spiritual regeneration and grace of Jesus Christ, and to unite them to the living head.
 If any man shall say that baptism is not essential to salvation, let him be accursed.
-In baptism, not only our sins are remitted, but all the punishment of sins and wickedness." - Council of Trent.
-THE FAITH OF THE CAMPBELLITES Mr. Campbell, the originator of this sect, is certainly qualified to explain this.
-He says:
+In baptism, not only our sins are remitted, but all the punishment of sins and wickedness." -- Council of Trent.